Hackademic/hackademic/README.md

 Road Map and Getting Involved
 -----------------------------

-We maintain an up to date list of open issues on the platform on our (issues)[https://github.com/Hackademic/hackademic/issues here]
+We maintain an up to date list of open issues on the platform on our [issues](https://github.com/Hackademic/hackademic/issues here)

-For a list of features we would like implemented you can see either the issues page or our (Google Summer Of Code ideas page)[https://www.owasp.org/index.php/GSoC2013_Ideas#OWASP_Hackademic_Challenges_-_New_challenges_and_Improvements_to_the_existing_ones]
+For a list of features we would like implemented you can see either the issues page or our [Google Summer Of Code ideas page](https://www.owasp.org/index.php/GSoC2013_Ideas#OWASP_Hackademic_Challenges_-_New_challenges_and_Improvements_to_the_existing_ones)

 Involvement in the development and promotion of the Hackademic Challenges is actively encouraged!
 You do not have to be a security expert in order to contribute.